 The finer points of the cocktail include infusing gin with two varieties of pear.
-Chandlor recommends Citadelle and says that is choosing a gin: "I did not want to add anything too dry such as a London Dry because you are adding dry sparkling wine."
-Sound advice and I think you will find that he made an excellent decision.
+Chandlor recommends Citadelle and says that in choosing a gin: "I did not want to add anything too dry such as a London Dry because you are adding dry sparkling wine."
+Sound advice and you will find that he made an excellent decision.
 There are many other uses for a great infusion like this as well and it may be one that you will want to make regularly.

 Beyond the gin, there is one more special ingredient in the Frisco 49.
 It is a homemade roasted honey peach syrup and it's quite easy.
 Simply roast cinnamon-covered peaches and blend them into a syrup.
 Again, another fantastic ingredient to have in the bar, particularly in those few months when pear and peach seasons overlap (the last few months of the year).

 - 1 D'Anjou pear